<linearGradient id="sl-pl-stream-svg-grad01" linear-gradient(90deg, #ff8c59, #ffb37f 24%, #a3bf5f 49%, #7ca63a 75%, #527f32)

 school directors mentored in compassionate, community-centered leadership

-families planted new organic home gardens
+schools and families planted new organic vegetable gardens

 rainwater tanks improved irrigation and productivity for families